cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Control of all functionality also from the command line.

 b)  Java-CrypTool (JCrypTool, JCT):
-   - Completely new designed CrypTool in Java using Eclipse/RCP 3.4.
+   - Completely new designed CrypTool in Java using Eclipse/RCP.
    - Platform independent.
-   - Strictly using the standards from Eclipse.
+   - Strictly using the standards from Eclipse 3.5.
    - Usage SWT (and Jigloo) for the GUI.
    - A Secude library, Bouncy Castle and FlexiProvider are available.
    - Milestone 1 (published in August 2007) was dedicated to developers,